PERSONAL PROJECT

 The Challenge

-Website: socialwanted.com
+website: socialwanted.com

-Animated Social Wanted logo
+animated Social Wanted logo

-Brand style guide
+brand style guide

-Some Facebook posts we did
+some Facebook posts I did

-Some original carousel templates resource
+some original carousel templates resource available for download on the website

-We used to maintain a hashtag calendar, which was quite well received and was useful to many individuals as they developed their online material.
+I used to maintain a hashtag calendar, which was quite well received and was useful to many individuals as they developed their online material.

 Hashtag calendars

-Can be downloaded via our Pinterest page
+can be downloaded via our Pinterest page

 We used a variety of free online resources to streamline the process of coming up with posts, hashtags, and ideas for making an effect in the community.
 Some examples are as follows: